Universal tropical structures for curves in exploded manifolds: Construction of a universal extension of tropical structure

-So far, we have only defined maps $Qf:\mathcal Q(x)\longrightarrow \mathcal P(f(x))$ for $x$ in smooth components.
-We shall now attempt to define $Qf$ as a natural transformation, and discover two types of obstructions along the way.
+So far, the maps \(\mathcal Qf:\mathcal Q(x)\to\mathcal P(f(x))\) have only been defined for \(x\) in smooth components of \(\ex C\), and they may depend on choices of paths.
+We now impose the integral-affine conditions needed for these maps to be independent of choices and to extend over marked points and nodes as a natural transformation.

 For $\mathcal Qf$ to be a natural transformation, we need for any path $\gamma$ joining $x_{1}$ to $x_{2}$ within a given smooth component, the following diagram to commute: